mui/mui-x/docs/data/date-pickers/rfc-calendar.md

 ### `Calendar.MonthsList`

-Top level component for the `"month"` view.
+Top level component to pick a month.

 It expects a function as its children, which receives the list of the months to render as a parameter: